CabbageDevelopment/qasync/README.md

 ## Requirements

+- Python >= 3.8
+- PyQt5/PyQt6 or PySide2/PySide6

-`qasync` requires Python >= 3.8, and PyQt5/PyQt6 or PySide2/PySide6.
-The library is tested on Ubuntu, Windows and MacOS.
+`qasync` is tested on Ubuntu, Windows and MacOS.

 If you need Python 3.6 or 3.7 support, use the [v0.25.0](https://github.com/CabbageDevelopment/qasync/releases/tag/v0.25.0) tag/release.